mybest

 RoastMedium roast

-As a café au lait, the acidity becomes creamy and sweet, resulting in a smooth flavor.
+As a café au lait, this blend’s acidity becomes creamy and sweet, resulting in a smoother flavor.
 Testers who found the black coffee too acidic enjoyed the creamy sweetness when milk was added.
-If you're drinking it as a café au lait, this coffee could be a great option.
+If you prefer a café au lait, this coffee could be a great option.

 Content volume1.25 lb.